yalidu/yalidu.github.io/_pages/about.md

 <ul>
   <li>We are organizing the Agentic AI Frontier Online Seminar every Friday at 9 AM PT.
 Check the upcoming sessions and subscribe to the mailing list <a href="https://agentic-ai-frontier-seminar.github.io/index.html">here</a>.</li>
   <li>Excited to share that we receive support from the <a href="https://www.aisi.gov.uk/">UK AI Safety Institute</a> for our research on the systemic safety of large language models, with a particular focus on the emergent behaviors of LLM agent groups.
 One Postdoc position is funded.</li>
-  <li>Mar 2025 - We’ve released SocialJax — a suite of sequential social dilemma environments for multi-agent RL in JAX, developed together with DeepMind researcher Joel Leibo.
+  <li> Mar 2025 - We’ve released SocialJax — a suite of sequential social dilemma environments for multi-agent RL in JAX, developed together with DeepMind researcher Joel Leibo.
 Built for speed, SocialJax leverages JAX’s GPU/TPU acceleration to scale MARL research.
 Code is available <a href="https://lnkd.in/ex8edRrv">here</a>.</li>
-  <li>DAI 2025 is calling for presentations, workshops and tutorials.
-Check <a href="https://www.adai.ai/dai/2025/index.html">here</a> for more details.</li>
 </ul>
 </div>

 ## What's New
+* 2 Apr, Invited talk at the [Edge AI Agent Workshop](https://www.cdeng.net/note/posts/edge-ai-agent-workshop/) at University of Edinburgh.
+Welcome to attend!
+* 22 Mar, I will give a talk at [Isambard Summit 2026¶](https://docs.isambard.ac.uk/events/isambard_summit_2026/) on Evaluating the cooperative behaviour of systems of generative agents.
+* 18th Mar, we are very excited to receive two [Responsible Ai UK](https://rai.ac.uk/ai-robotics-research-awards/) AI & Robotics Best Research Paper Awards on Scalable Reinforcement Learning and efficient Chain-of-Thought.
+Huge congratulations to my co-authors and sincere thanks to the community for the recognition and support.
+* Jan 2026, I have joined the [ELLIS](https://ellis.eu/) community as an [ELLIS Member](https://ellis.eu/person/yali-du)!
-* Two papers are accepted to EMNLP!
+* Nov 2025, Two papers are accepted to EMNLP!
 I will attend the conference in Suzhou.
 Look forward to catch up!
 * Oct 2025, I am attending IROS 2025 Hangzhou and speak at the [Workshop on Generative AI for Robotics and Smart Manufacturing](https://iros-2025-ai4roboticsmanufacturing.github.io/).
 * Sep 2025, Invited talk at the workshop on [Rethinking Multi-Agent Systems in the Era of LLMs](https://sites.google.com/view/rethinking-mas/home), University of Oxford.